Preamble

 The House of Representatives shall be composed of Members chosen every second Year by the People of the several States, and the Electors in each State shall have the Qualifications requisite for Electors of the Upper House of the State Legislature.

 Representatives shall be apportioned among the several States according to their respective numbers, counting the whole number of persons in each State, regardless of citizenship.
-But when the right to vote at any election for the choice of the President and Vice-President of the United States, Representatives in Congress, the Executive and Judicial officers of a State, or the members of the Legislature thereof, is denied to any of the inhabitants of such State, being eighteen years of age, and citizens of the United States, or in any way abridged, except for participation in rebellion, the basis of representation therein shall be reduced in the proportion which the number of such citizens shall bear to the whole number of citizens eighteen years of age in such State.
+But when the right to vote at any election for the choice of the President and Vice-President of the United States, Representatives in Congress, the Executive and Judicial officers of a State, or the members of the Legislature thereof, is denied to any of the inhabitants of such State, being eighteen years of age, and citizens of the United States, or in any way abridged, except for participation in treason, the basis of representation therein shall be reduced in the proportion which the number of such citizens shall bear to the whole number of citizens eighteen years of age in such State from the Census.

-The amount of Representatives shall share the number as the cubed root of the population of the United States, and each State shall have at Least three Representatives, and all Districts within the States for Representatives shall include a minimum of three Seats for apportionment.
+The amount of Representatives shall share the number as the cubed root of the population of the United States from the Census, and each State shall have at Least three Representatives, and all Districts within the States for Representatives shall include a minimum of three Seats for apportionment.
 Elections for such Representatives shall employ a method of voting where Candidates meet a Quota equal to the total votes cast divided by the number of seats in said district, or more votes to be elected as a Representative.
 Voters shall rank Candidates in order of preference, with higher-ranked choices on a ballot counted first.
 Upon such Candidates meeting such Quotas, all surplus votes above the Quota shall disperse to the voters individual next favorable choice and so on until all Seats are Elected.
 No District shall represent more than five hundred thousand people within a single district.

 The House of Representatives shall choose their Speaker and other Officers, but if the House of Representatives is unable to elect a Speaker of the House within two elections or two weeks of one being absent, the President shall appoint a Representative to Speaker until the House of Representatives is able to elect a Speaker of the House.
 Once one has been elected by the House of Representatives, then the appointed Speaker of the House shall be removed from power, unless the Representatives elect on said appointee.